rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;He said to her, "What now is food?"

-In (5), we observe a new kind of segmentation error, including active realis -i as part of the verb root kant 'say.'
-Moreover, Ms. Lewington misidentifies the interrogative pronoun as tata instead of tyati, which is inflected for animacy (see animate -ni vs. inanimate -ti).
-Note by now the double entendre, as it were, of sekatsi 'food, manioc.'
+In (5), we observe a new kind of segmentation error, including active realis -*i* as part of the verb root *kant* 'say.'
+Moreover, Ms. Lewington misidentifies the interrogative pronoun as *tata* instead of *tyati*, which is inflected for animacy (see animate -*ni* vs. inanimate -*ti*).
+Note by now the double entendre, as it were, of *sekatsi* 'food, manioc.'

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6\.
 Okotagiri, "Nero oka."
 &nbsp;